Hillcow/forgeDeployScript/README.md

 ### Setup
 1. On Laravel Forge at Site/Meta change your `Web Directory` to `/current/public`
 2. ssh into site dir
-3. Only if you know what you're doing: run the following command that will DELETE EVEVERYTHING of your website EXCEPT your environment file and storage directory:  `find . ! \( -path "./.env" -o -path "./storage*" \) -delete && mkdir current && mv .env ./current/.env`
+3. Only if you know what you're doing: run the following command that will DELETE EVEVERYTHING of your website EXCEPT your environment file and storage directory:  `find . ! \( -path "./.env" -o -path "./storage*" \) -delete && mkdir -p current && mv .env ./current/.env`
 4. upload other possible static folders into site root dir
 5. insert deployment script from `./forgeZeroDowntimeDeployScript.sh` into deploy script on Forge at Site/App.
 6. Configure the setup variables to your liking:
     - `DOMAIN` = your site name
     - `PROJECT_REPO` = your GIT repo
     - `AMOUNT_KEEP_RELEASES` = any amount of successful releases that you would like to keep at any point of time.
-Older ones will be deleted, if you have more than that.
+Older ones will be deleted after each successful deployment, if you have more than that. `./current/.successes` keeps track of which release was successful (e.g. script ran through at least until symlinking the built release to the `current` dir).
     - `AMOUNT_KEEP_PREVIOUS_LOG_LINES` = On each deployment, all Laravel log files will be put into `*_previous.log` files, so that you have a fresh empty log file on each release.
 Here you can define the amount of lines that you would like to keep from each previous log file.
     - `STATIC_DIRS` = if you host files (eg. images) yourself, put in paths for symlinking these directories.